wp-plugins/wp-user-avatar/readme.txt

 WP User Avatar also lets you:

-* Upload your own Default Avatar in your Discussion Settings.
+* Upload your own Default Avatar in your Discussion settings.
-* Show the user's gravatar.com avatar or the Default Avatar if the user doesn't have a WP User Avatar image.
+* Show the user's gravatar.com avatar or Default Avatar if the user doesn't have a WP User Avatar image.
 * Use the shortcode <code>[avatar]</code> in your posts.
 The shortcode will work with any theme, whether it has avatar support or not.

 [Read more about get_avatar in the WordPress Function Reference](http://codex.wordpress.org/Function_Reference/get_avatar).